Efficient Full-frequency GW Calculations using a Lanczos Method

 In summary, a full-frequency GW formalism based on a Lanczos method is proposed to realize efficient modeling of hundreds of atoms with modest resources.
-This method can be used for full-frequency GW calculations of large confined systems, such as semiconductor quantum dots and ligand-protected superatomic clusters with a few hundred atoms, which are seldom studied using GW calculations.
+This method can be used for highly efficient full-frequency GW calculations of large finite systems, such as semiconductor quantum dots and ligand-protected superatomic clusters with a few hundred atoms.
 Our method can also facilitate the construction of computational databases with quasiparticle-energy data, which were challenging to accomplish with limited computational costs before.
 This method is ready to generalize to extended systems, for which complex-valued wave functions are required.
-If the Tamm-Dancoff approximation is used (i.e., dropping matrix $\mathbf{B}$ in the Casida equation) for extended systems, then the calculation is greatly simplified as only a Hermitian matrix $\mathbf{A}$ remains and a standard Lanczos algorithm for Hermitian matrix can be used.
-On the other hand, if we use RPA (i.e., keep the matrix $\mathbf{B}$), then a Lanczos-based method that is suitable for a general pseudo-Hermitian matrix can be used.
-In both situations, a polynomial fitting to the square root function is not required.
-In addition to these applications, we expect variations of this Lanczos-based method that are worth exploring.
-For example, with suitable modifications, our method can be used to compute optical absorption spectra within the linear-response time-dependent density functional theory.
+If the Tamm-Dancoff approximation is used (i.e., setting matrix $\mathbf{B}=0$ in the RPA Casida matrix) for extended systems, then the calculation is greatly simplified as only a Hermitian matrix $\mathbf{A}$ remains, and a standard Lanczos algorithm for Hermitian matrix can be used.
+On the other hand, if RPA is used, then a Lanczos-based method designed for pseudo-Hermitian matrices~\cite{GRUNING20112148, brabec2015, shao2018} can be adopted.